tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 - RECORD state
   - Record runtime trace data as LTTng trace points (synchronous recording).

-These states are controlled by nodes (trace node) running in an independent thread. trace nodes run in each process.
+A dedicated-node, named as trace node, is executed per ROS 2 process to manage the state.
+A trace node is executed on a dedicated thread along with threads for ordinary nodes.
+It is created when application is launched.
+It

 <prettier-ignore-start>
 !!!
 Notice
-    The thread on which a trace node runs is created via function hooking.
-    This thread is created even if the Application is not implemented by rclcpp.
+    A trace node runs on a thread created via function hooking.
+This thread is created even if a ROS 2 process is not implemented with `rclcpp`.
-    This allows runtime recording as well for nodes implemented in rclpy.
-(Note for it cannot record runtime trace data correctly.)
+    A trace node thread is created if a ROS 2 process is implemented with `rclpy`, and it control the states as well.
+Though the trace node runs on a Python-based node, recording events for the node is not performed.
-    Although python has a Global Interpreter Lock (GIL) mechanism, it runs as an asynchronous thread that does not even get a GIL.
+    Python serves Global Interpreter Lock (GIL) mechanism, but a trace node runs on a asynchronous thead which is blocked by GIL.
 <prettier-ignore-end>

 Typical use cases are as follows.